 Fordham’s London Liberal Arts program is open to undergraduates from any discipline currently seeking a degree at a US institution.

-Applicants should be Juniors during the term they will study abroad, have completed significant coursework in their major fields of study, a GPA of 3.0 or higher and a clear disciplinary record.
+Applicants should be Juniors during the term they will study abroad, have completed significant coursework in their major fields of study, a GPA of 3.0 or higher, and a clear disciplinary record.

 All applicants must complete the online Fordham Study Abroad Application by clicking on the "Apply Now" Button above.